 Something that this restaurant has is that it includes WiFi so you can continue doing the activities that you like so much with your phone.
 It has a jazz bar that offers a relaxed and quiet atmosphere.

 To eat there, you must make your reservation in advance.
 Gift cards are also available.
 Prices range from 12,00 € to 22,00 €.

 It has an elegant decoration with gray and white colors that give a unique touch to the place.
 It is suitable for people who are vegetarian and like to eat gluten free.

 It is always open until late at night, so if you have spent your time watching the surroundings of the PIazza Spagna you can come to this place to taste a tasty dish.

 It also has a terrace for you to eat outdoors and its prices are approximately 10 €.

 La Strega Nocciola

-One thing that makes this restaurant stand out is that all its food is Italian and you can order take-out food.
-Besides, it has economic prices ranging from 2,50 €, 3,50 €, 4,50 € or 6,50 €.
-The main attraction of the restaurant is its desserts and what they sell the most are ice creams.
+One thing that makes this restaurant stand out is that all its food is Italian and you can order take-out.
+Besides, it has affordable prices ranging from 2,50 €, 3,50 €, 4,50 € or 6,50 €.
+The main attraction of the restaurant are its desserts and what they sell the most are ice creams.

 6. Keats-Shelley House

-In their large collection there are sculptures, manuscripts, paintings and first editions that recall the lives of poets to whom they pay tribute.
+In the large collection they have there are sculptures, manuscripts, paintings and first editions that recall the lives of poets to whom they pay tribute.
 In addition, the museum has the largest and best library of romantic literature in the world, to which thousands of volumes are added every year.